 Secure sign-in and authentication is a key feature of a secure account-based app design.
 Learn how you can improve your app's login experiences through an overview of the available authentications services and details on specific technologies such as Sign In with Apple ID, Password AutoFill for iPad Apps for Mac, advances in OAuth and WebAuthentication, and a new API for streamlined password sign-in.

+Hello, everyone.
 My name is Ricky Mondello, and I am so excited to be here to today to tell you about What's New in Authentication on Apple platforms, including some very exciting and new APIs in the Authentication Services framework.
 My goal is to help you get your users signed into your apps as quickly and securely as possible.

 We're going to talk about five topics today starting with Sign In with Apple.

 Sign In with Apple is an easy and secure way for users to sign into your apps.
 Signing in is as quick as a few taps and a face ID check.
 Sign In with Apple is a private alternative to other single sign-on providers that you might be aware of.

 And you probably already get the gist of what this capability is about.
 But what I want to do is emphasize a few key points related to how Authentication works already in your apps.

 And the first is that for your users, Sign In with Apple is easier to use than passwords.
 People generally don't love managing passwords.
 And when users don't have a password, that password can't be a bad password, and it can't get phished, which is good for your users, but it's also good for you.

 And don't worry.
 We're going to help your users not create a second account for your app if the user already has one that works for them.
 On app launch, your app can check for an existing password-based account saved to the iCloud Keychain even before you show your standard login interface so that users do the right thing.

 If you have a service with user accounts, you and your users can benefit from Sign In with Apple.
 To learn more about it, including how to adopt it on the web, watchOS, tvOS, the Mac, iPadOS, and iOS, check out Introducing Sign In with Apple in the WWDC app.

 And that's Sign In with Apple, a convenient and private alternative to password-based authentication.

 And password-based authentication is actually my next topic because even in a world with a great, private single sign-on option, passwords are still going to be a part of our lives.
 And that's why iPhone has Password AutoFill, which makes it quick and easy for users to sign in to your apps on the existing login screens that you already have.

 Today, I am very excited to tell you that Password AutoFill is available for iPad apps for Mac with an interface that is specifically tailored to the Mac.
 Thanks.
 For users to get this deluxe experience that you see right here, where the exact right credential that the user wants to sign in with is in the list, there's just one thing that you have to do.
 Once you've brought your app to the Mac, it'll have a new app ID, and that app ID has to be listed on your server in order to tie your app and your website together.

 If you're using webcredentials to do this, your Apple app site association file might look something like this.
 And all you're going to do is add the app ID to this app's array.
 Super easy.

 But if you're using universal links, you'll add the new app ID here as part of the new app ID's key that can take a list.
 This key is new to iOS 13 and macOS Catalina.

 To maintain compatibility with iOS versions before 13, you'll want to keep this apps key with the value of an array and the app ID key that lists your existing iOS app.
 You really want to do this in order to ensure that universal links keep working for your users who are running iOS 12.

 There are a bunch of new features and universal links this year, including more powerful URL matching.
 And to learn more about those, I encourage you to check out the What's New in Universal Links video in the WWDC app.

 Whether on the Mac, iPad, Apple TV, or iPhone, Password AutoFill makes it easy for users to get signed in to apps on your existing login screens.
 But let's take a closer look at this screen right here.
 The user's current task of getting signed into your app?
 The answer to the problem is here.
 It's a small part of the keyboard.
 And this is great, because AutoFill is accommodating the username and password field combination pattern that we've seen for even before when iPhone existed.

 But your app can have an even more streamlined and intentional experience, and with iOS 13, it's easier to do this than ever before.
 The same sign-in experience I showed you earlier in the context of Sign In with Apple, is available to all apps that use passwords.
 And it's available through the authentication services framework.

 The same API and functionality is also available on macOS Catalina.

 Then you'll set up a delegate as well as an object that will help coordinate presentation of the interface.
 And then it'll tell the controller to perform the request.

 When the user has selected the account that they want to use, the API will call the delegate, and you can take it from there to complete the sign-in.
 If didCompleteWithError is immediately called for you, it might mean that your user doesn't have any passwords saved in their iCloud Keychain for your app and website.
 And then you should just fallback to showing your normal sign-in screen.
 The user can take it from there.

 But if you're sure that you have credentials on a test device and you're seeing the error handler get called, you're going to want to back to checking your associated domains.
 If you've never tied your app and website together before through associated domains, Introducing Password AutoFill for Apps has a step-by-step tutorial that'll take you through it.
 It's pretty easy.
 And for universal links, once again, you're going to want to check out the Universal Links video that's in the WWDC app.

 Something about this API that is really awesome is that you can request multiple types of accounts at the same time using the AuthorizationController.
 And this is super handy if you want to check for both a password-based account and Sign In with Apple right around app launch.

 If you do this, you're going to want to make sure that you handle both types of credentials in the CompleteWithAuthorization delegate method.